HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/creating_sites_and_pages.md

   5. Click **Delete** to continue the cancellation, or **Cancel** to abort.

 ### From the Sites overview > Page information panel
-  1. Access the page information panel as described in the *Get information about a page* section.
+  1. Access the page information panel as described in [Get information about a page](#get-information-about-a-page).

   2. Click **Delete** to delete the selected page.